JafarMaash/P4P/README.md

 In addition, we used to track what case conventions every repository followed, which you'll see in the spreadsheet.
 Virtually every repo was around 99% camelCase so we stopped.

+## Additional information
+Much more additional information such as literature reviews, links to every repository tested, in depth research methods, and potential future work can be found in the project report and/or compendium report.

+In the code you will also find a few todos describing ideas for how to add functionality to the code or do things more efficiently.
+If this project is ever built on those would probably be a good place to start.
+Ctrl+f-ing "todo" should reveal all of them.

+## Acknowledgements
+Special, special thanks to Professor Ewan Tempero for all his help and support in this project, and for being such a great supervisor.